cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-An application may not need to return an acknowledgment with after processing relevant data.
-In this case, it is advised to return a sentinel acknowledgement value `SENTINEL_ACKNOWLEDGMENT`, which will be the single byte in the byte array: `bytes(0x01)`.
+An application may not need to return an acknowledgment after processing relevant data.
+In this case, implementors may decide to return a sentinel acknowledgement value `SENTINEL_ACKNOWLEDGMENT`, which will be the single byte in the byte array: `bytes(0x01)`.

-When the receiver chain returns this `SENTINEL_ACKNOWLEDGMENT` it allows the sender chain to still call the `acknowledgePacket` handler, e.g. to delete the packet commitment, without triggering the `onAcknowledgePacket` callback.
+If the receiver chain returns the `SENTINEL_ACKNOWLEDGMENT`, the sender chain will execute the `acknowledgePacket` handler without triggering the `onAcknowledgePacket` callback.

+As we will see later, the presence in the provable store of the acknowledgement is a prerequisite for executing the `acknowledgePacket` handler.
+If the receiver chain does not write the acknowledgement, will be impossible for the sender chain to execute `acknowledgePacket` to delete the packet commitment.

 > **Example**: In the multi-data packet world, if a packet within 3 payloads intended for 3 different application is sent out, the expectation is that each payload is processed in the same order in which it was placed in the packet.
 Similarly, the `appAcknowledgement` array is expected to be populated within the same order.